-At DAA we have a holistic view of the student and value the educational, social and personal needs of each student.
+At DAA we have a holistic view of the student and value the educational, social, and personal needs of each student.
 DAA Middle School counselors collaborate with students, parents, teachers and administrators to support a positive school experience.
 Other roles of the counselors include leading the Middle School Ambassadors program, leading school-wide pastoral care initiatives, individual counseling, welcoming new students and their families, and advising with course selection.

 Initially, concerns about academic performance and behavior should be addressed with any related teachers.
-After this step, concerns may be referred to the Middle School Assistant Principals or the counselors depending on the nature of the concern.
+After this step, concerns may be referred to the Heads of Grade, Dean of Students, Assistant Principals, or Counselors, depending on the nature of the concern.

 The counseling program strives to support the academic, social and emotional development of the students.
-In addition, DAA has CREW in which character building is a component, which allows smaller groups of students daily contact time with their teacher-advisor throughout the year.
+In addition, DAA has CREW in which character building is a component.
+This program allows smaller groups of students regular contact time with their teacher-advisor throughout the year.
 In collaboration with this course, the goal is to help students develop self-insight and an understanding of the worth and dignity of others.
-We also want each student to gain knowledge of his or her unique mix of interests, talents and abilities and how to use this information for further educational and career choices.
-Other topics may include information on bullying and peer relationships, communication and conflict resolution, making constructive choices and developing core values.
+We also want each student to gain knowledge of his or her unique mix of interests, talents, and abilities and how to use this information for further educational and career choices.
+Other topics may include information on bullying and peer relationships, communication and conflict resolution, making constructive choices, and developing core values and life skills.